 Portland State University.
 Department of Foreign Languages

 Date of Publication

 Master of Arts (M.A.) in German

-1 online resource 3, ii, 112 leaves)
+1 online resource (3, ii, 112 pages)

 Justen, Wolfgang H., "Die Gestalt der Frau in ausgewählten Dramen George Kaisers" (1970).
 Dissertations and Theses.
 Paper 903.